 Students attending Hosei University can select courses from the following programs:

-Through the ESOP program, students are able to take a mix of courses including those in English about Japanese culture and Japanese language classes.
+Students are able to take a mix of courses including those in English about Japan and Japanese language classes.
 Those students with a high level of Japanese can also enroll in Japanese medium subject courses (Japanese placement tests are conducted at the beginning of the semester).

 You are STRONGLY ENCOURAGED to look at this institution’s courses ahead of time to see how they will match up to your Mason degree requirements.
 Talk to your academic advisor about what courses you will need to receive credit for during your time abroad to stay on-track for your degree.
 When looking at courses keep in mind that course schedules can change.
 We recommend having twice as many courses approved as necessary.